mother-of-all-self-hosting/ansible-role-loki/README.md

 ### Exposing the web interface

-By setting a hostname you will expose loki on this domain.
+By setting a hostname you will expose Loki on this domain.
 Usually you should also set up basic_auth in this case, otherwise everyone will be able to access your metrics

 ```yaml